isomerpages/moe-mahabodhisch/_departments/Co Curricular Activities (CCA)/Club CCAs.md

 be rolled out to the school population; and give feedback.</p>
 <p></p>
 <h4>Drama Club</h4>
-<p>The MBS Centrestage Drama Club is a creative space where pupils are introduced
-to acting and storytelling through engaging group activities and performances.
+<h4>The MBS Centrestage Drama Club is a creative space where pupils are introduced to acting and storytelling through engaging group activities and performances.
 Over time, pupils gain confidence, hone communication skills and learn to express their thoughts and ideas with ease.
-The club fosters a love for the Arts while promoting friendship and collaboration among pupils.</p>
+The club fosters a love for the Arts while promoting friendship and collaboration among pupils.<br><br>Chinese Chess</h4>
 <p></p>